reikookamoto/reikookamoto.github.io/_posts/2020-08-03-Eurovision.md

 ## Visualizing the voting preferences

 From there, I used scikit-learn's [Agglomerative Clustering](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.AgglomerativeClustering.html) to retrieve the cluster labels.
-Then, I visualized the clustering on a choropleth map using Altair.
+Then, I visualized the labels on a choropleth map using Altair.
 Countries in dark blue either don't have data or aren't participants of the Eurovision Song Contest.

 ![]({{ site.baseurl }}/imgs/eurovision_choropleth.PNG)